alexgt1/alexgt1.github.io/_site/_site/sections/section_1.md

 ---
 section_number: 1
-section_title: Logging In To Your Account
+section_title: First meeting with Adon
 ---

 1. Visit [cloudcannon.com](https://cloudcannon.com/) to sign in to your account.